skalenetwork/portal/README.md

 ```

 ## Getting Started
-To get started with the SKALE Bridge UI, users can visit the [SKALE Bridge UI](https://bridge.skale.network/) website and click on the "Connect wallet" button.
+To get started with the SKALE Portal, users can visit the [SKALE Portal](https://portal.skale.space/) website and click on the "Connect wallet" button.
 Users can then connect their wallets and select the source and destination blockchains for their transfers.

 ## Development Setup
-If you're interested in contributing to the SKALE Bridge UI, follow these steps to set up your development environment:
+If you're interested in contributing to the SKALE Portal, follow these steps to set up your development environment:

-1. Clone the repository: `git clone --recurse-submodules https://github.com/skalenetwork/bridge-ui.git`
+1. Clone the repository: `git clone --recurse-submodules https://github.com/skalenetwork/portal.git`
-2. Install dependencies: `cd bridge-ui && yarn install`
+2. Install dependencies: `cd portal && yarn install`
 3. Prepare metadata: `NETWORK_NAME=[SKALE NETWORK NAME - mainnet or staging] bash build.sh`
 4. Export Mainnet Ethereum endpoint to your env: `export REACT_APP_MAINNET_ENDPOINT=XXX` or create `.env` file in the root dir
 5. Start the development server: `yarn start`